 Cancer is a class of diseases that are intimately linked to stem cells.
 In fact, I would go so far as to call some types of cancer cells and stem cells, cousins.
 This concept, of a tight relationship between stem and cancer cells, is under intense investigation but at the same time it is something that many stem cell scientists would rather not think about.
-Iit is simply reality.
+It is simply reality.

 A wide variety of cancers exhibit gene expression profiles that share modules with highly pluripotent cells.
 Many if not most tumors appear to have resident cancer stem cell populations that are thought to be the drivers of treatment resistance and recurrence as well.
 Most of the genes involved in making IPS cells (Myc, Nanog, KLF4, Sox2, Lin28, Oct3, loss of p53 function) are linked to cancer.

-What this all means is that gaining a better understanding of stem cell biology is certain to enhance our understanding of what makes cancer cells tick and how to throw a monkey wrench into the works.
+What this all means is that gaining a better understanding of stem cell biology is certain to enhance our understanding of what makes neoplastic cells tick and how to throw a monkey wrench into the works.
 New treatments specifically targeting cancer stem cells are especially needed.

 In addition, even ‘normal’ stem cells have the ability to form tumors including teratoma.
 Why?
 At this point we don’t exactly know, but this line of research is crucial for making regenerative medicine safer.

-At the same time stem cells may actually be able to be used to treat cancer.
+At the same time stem cells may actually be able to be used to treat tumors.
 What about stem cell-based regenerative medicine approaches to treat cancer?
 Of course, the most successful regenerative medicine therapy to date, bone marrow/hematopoietic stem cell transplantation has been an enormous success in treating hematopoietic malignancies.
 What about other types of cancer?